 Your skin is scrubbed and polished with minerals and salt as you float in the warm lagoon.

 After the invigorating scrub, you can choose between being wrapped in either silica or algae while enjoying a gentle massage on your face and scalp.

 Finally, indulge in a full body massage for 50 minutes.
 It doesn't get more relaxing than that!

 The Blue Lagoon is famous for its incredible skin treatment, and a big part of this is the products.

 In the lagoon itself, all guests are treated to the silica mud mask, and the algae mask can also be purchased for use in the water.
 Additionally, guests can use the Blue Lagoon hair conditioner in the showers.

-It's also possible to buy these skin products, along with many others, to take home with you.
+It's also possible to buy these skin products, along with many others, to take them home with you.
 Although the algae and silica mud masks are the bestsellers, along with shower gel and a foaming cleanser, there is an enormous selection of additional products for sale.

 Bath salts, body lotion, foot balm, foot scrub, hand cream, home treatment sets, lava scrubs, mineral face exfoliators, day cream, night cream, moisturizing cream, eye cream, lip balm, shampoo, bath oil, body oil - you name it, they've got it!